 Social Networks

 For this thesis, I plan to understand how the strength of social connections lead to a sense of belonging, which will be a prime intermediate variable linking social ties to the key outcomes (i.e., academic aspirations, depression, anger, and delinquent behaviors).
-I plan to use social network statistics derived from Social Network Analysis (SNA) to answer my research questions.
-A social network approach will shed light on how adolescents in a group-based intervention develop social ties and, from these ties, garner an enhanced sense of belonging in the program and ultimately experience better developmental outcomes.
+I plan to use social network statistics derived from social network analysis to answer my research questions.
+A social network approach will shed light on how adolescents in a group-based intervention develop social connections and, from these ties, garner an enhanced sense of belonging in the program and ultimately experience better developmental outcomes.
 Using a social network approach, I can help to identify what aspects of bonds formed in a group-based mentorship intervention may contribute the most to an adolescent’s sense of belonging and ultimately to better developmental outcomes.
-In this section, I describe SNA in greater detail and how SNA will be used to answer my research questions.
+In this section, I describe social network statistics in greater detail and how social network statistics will be used to answer my research questions.

 Defining Social Networks and Social Network Statistics

 A social network is the structure of relationships that connect people within a defined population.
-Every network consists of a set of actors (nodes) with defining characteristics (e.g., role in the program – mentee, mentor) and lines to represent the connections between them (known as ties or edges).
-The ties are directed, indicating whether the relationship is one-sided or reciprocal.
+Every network consists of a set of actors (nodes) with defining characteristics (e.g., role in the program – mentee, mentor) and lines to represent the connections between them (known as connections, ties, or edges).
+The connections are directed, indicating whether the relationship is one-sided or reciprocal.
 For example, consider Figure 2, which depicts potential relationships between two nodes.
-In panel 1, Node A reports an outgoing connection with Node B, but Node B reports no connection with Node A (no incoming tie from Node B to Node A) – this is an unreciprocated tie.
-In panel 2, Node A reports a connection with Node B and Node B reports a connection with Node A – this is a reciprocated tie.
+In panel 1, Node A reports an outgoing connection with Node B, but Node B reports no connection with Node A (no incoming connection from Node B to Node A) – this is an unreciprocated connection.
+In panel 2, Node A reports a connection with Node B and Node B reports a connection with Node A – this is a reciprocated connection.
 Panel 3 presents a more complex social network with many nodes.
-Notice that some nodes (e.g, Node A) have many outgoing ties (i.e., the actor reports that he has a connection with many other actors) while other nodes (e.g., Node G) reports few connections with other actors.
+Notice that some nodes (e.g, Node A) have many outgoing connections (i.e., the actor reports that he has a connection with many other actors) while other nodes (e.g., Node G) reports few connections with other actors.
 Some nodes (e.g., Node B) have many reciprocated connections, while others have few reciprocated connections (e.g., Node C).
-Notice that some nodes (e.g., Node D) are very well connected in the network, they have may incoming and outgoing ties, while other nodes (e.g., Node F) are not well connected in the network, and there is even one node (Node H) which is completely isolated (they have no incoming or outgoing ties).
+Notice that some nodes (e.g., Node D) are very well connected in the network, they have may incoming and outgoing connections, while other nodes (e.g., Node F) are not well connected in the network, and there is even one node (Node H) which is completely isolated (they have no incoming or outgoing connections).

 Figure 2.
 Three panels representing nodes and ties.